pinskylab/climate_community_crossrealm/code/turnover_richness_sim.md

     ## Empty data.table (0 rows and 1 cols): rep

-# plot turnover rates as densities
+### Plot turnover rates as densities

-More variance in turnover rates for the lower richness scenario (black) compared to higher richness (red)
+Another way to plot the turnover rates for high and low richness scenarios.
+In addition to the same central tendencies irrespective of richness, we do see more variance in turnover rates for the lower richness scenario (black) compared to higher richness (red).

 ``` r
 lowslopes[, plot(density(slope), ylim =c(0,500), main = 'Turnover rates')]